-The prophet Isaiah, long before Jesus lived, wrote of how God was not pleased with the feasts, sabbaths, and sacrifices and offerings of the people, and why was God not pleased with the people?
+The prophet Isaiah who lived long before Jesus wrote of how God was not pleased with the feasts, sabbaths, and sacrifices and offerings of the people, and why was God not pleased with the people?
 The people were accused of provoking God to anger, of being a sinful nation, laden with sins where children were born evil and refined evil into even more sinister forms of evil.
 God gave the people two demands.
-One was to stop the evil.
-The second is easily overlooked because the scribes and Pharisees overlooked this.
+God's first demand was to stop the evil.
+The second demand was overlooked and is easily overlooked because the scribes and Pharisees overlooked this.
 In addition to stopping the evil, was the demand to do well, seek judgment, relieve the oppressed, judge the fatherless, and plead for the widow.
 If we have put evil out of our life, we have done what is expected, but have we also done what is expected, to do well, seek judgment, relieve the oppressed, judge the fatherless, and plead for the widow, or do we just let bad situations continue?
 Isaiah one verse one.